IChekan/ShimConfig/readme.md

 RestHost property added for Microsift Azure shim. (config for this shim does NOT work for now).
 SqoopSecureLibjarPath disabled for unsecure cluster. kinit disabled for unsecure cluster.
+- 1.0.4:
+dfsInstallDir property added, can be used to modify /opt/pentaho/mapreduce in plugin.properties file.
+RestClient was modified to ignore ssl sertificate for basic auth.